DAS Accounting

 • contact

-Navigating the Complexities of US-UK Taxation for LLC Owners
+Navigating the Complexities of US-UK Taxation for LLC Owners – Region: International

-If you’re a UK resident who owns a US LLC, you’re in a unique position that offers both opportunity and complexity—especially when it comes to tax.
-While setting up a Limited Liability Company (LLC) in the US is often praised for its flexibility and ease, failing to understand how it’s treated for UK tax purposes can lead to unintended—and costly—consequences.
+If you’re a UK resident who owns a US LLC, you’re in a unique position that offers both opportunity and complexity, especially when it comes to tax.
+While setting up a Limited Liability Company (LLC) in the US is often praised for its flexibility and ease, failing to understand how it’s treated for UK tax purposes can lead to unintended, and costly, consequences.

 At DAS, we regularly help clients navigate this exact situation.
 Here’s what you need to know.

 In the United States, LLCs are usually treated as “pass-through” or “flow-through” entities.
-That means the LLC itself doesn’t pay tax on its income—instead, the profits are reported and taxed on the personal tax returns of the members (owners).
+That means the LLC itself doesn’t pay tax on its income, instead, the profits are reported and taxed on the personal tax returns of the members (owners).

 However, the UK doesn’t automatically see things the same way.
 HMRC typically treats US LLCs as “opaque” entities, similar to corporations.
-This means profits are taxed at the company level, and then again when distributed—potentially resulting in double taxation for UK-resident owners.
+This means profits are taxed at the company level, and then again when distributed, potentially resulting in double taxation for UK-resident owners.

 In 2015, the UK Supreme Court ruled on the case of Anson v HMRC.
 Mr. Anson, a UK resident and member of a US LLC, successfully argued that the LLC’s income was attributable to him directly, entitling him to a foreign tax credit in the UK for the US taxes paid.